 The maxim ‘knowledge is power’ has held good for many years but that power also can be democratised when knowledge is shared.
-Shared knowledge, and a single source of the truth, both lead to a common understanding of how a business is working, and from this a more effective, faster and smoother decision-making process.
+Shared knowledge obtained from data, leads to a common understanding of how a business is working, and from this a more effective, faster and smoother decision making process.
 No more meetings starting with that obstructive statement ‘I don’t recognise the numbers’.

 Several reasons combine to contribute to the result:

 1. A CDP will build peoples’ identities using data coming from many different sources.